Yonohi/P2_planat_loic/README.md

 # P2_planat_loic

 Scraping project to validate P2 from the formation Python Developer.
-The goal is to collect some informations concerning books in sale on the website Books to scrape and to put them in a CSV file.
+The goal is to collect some informations concerning books for sale on the website Books to scrape and to put them in a CSV file.
 The same thing should be done for the image of each book.
 Datas are stored by category.
 ***

 ## Installation

-In the bash, move to the directory where you want the repository with the command line:
+In the terminal, move to the directory where you want to install the repository with the command line:
 ```
 cd <pathdirectory>
 ```